project8/AntFarm/README.md

-## daq-session
+## AntFarm

-This repository consists of two main components:
+This repository provides and environment for running the Project 8 data acquisition.
+It consists of two main components:
 * Bash scripts to access the DAQ session
 * Python scripts to control the modes of DAQ operation